QuotationFactory/Integration.Quickstart/README.md

 ## Building Your Integration

-To develop your own integration using the QF Edge Connector, follow these steps:
+To develop your own integration using the Edge Connector, follow these steps:

 1. **Clone the Example Project**: Start by cloning the example project from the GitHub repository.
-2. **Review the Example Handlers**: Understand how the handlers in the `AgentOutputFileCreatedHandler.cs` class interact with the Quotation Factory platform.
+2. **Review the Example Handlers**: Understand how the handlers in the `OutputFileCreatedHandler.cs` class interact with the Quotation Factory platform.
 3. **Customize Message Handlers**: Modify existing handlers or create new ones to meet the specific needs of your integration.
-4. **Test Your Integration**: Thoroughly test the integration in a controlled environment to ensure it functions correctly and interacts with the QF platform as expected.
+4. **Test Your Integration**: Thoroughly test the integration in a controlled environment to ensure it functions correctly and interacts with the platform as expected.
 5. **Deploy**: Once testing is complete, deploy your custom integration to production.

 ### Best Practices